Dublin 2, D02 R583,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Department of the Taoiseach and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 225 Department of the Taoiseach employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Department of the Taoiseach has purchased the following applications: Amazon EC2 for Application Hosting and Computing Services in 2016, Oracle E-Business Suite for ERP Financial in 2002, MultiTime VisionTime for Time and Attendance in 2019 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Department of the Taoiseach has purchased the following applications: Oracle E-Business Suite for ERP Financial in 2002, MultiTime VisionTime for Time and Attendance in 2019, Amazon EC2 for Application Hosting and Computing Services in 2016 and the related IT decision-makers and key stakeholders.

 We have been analyzing Department of the Taoiseach revenues, which have grown to $45.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Department of the Taoiseach intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.